scikit-learn-contrib/skope-rules/README.md

 Installation
 ------------

-You can get the latest sources with the command:
+You can get the latest sources with pip :

     pip install skope-rules